 "Oxford has given me the opportunities to get where I am today through two main areas in my personal development: academia, as the drive and discipline required to complete a degree at Oxford have to come from yourself; and the inter-personal skills developed through sport, student politics, and relaxing in the bar with very bright and interesting people."

 95% of Oxford University graduates are in work or further study six months after leaving.
 Our graduates are always in demand and recent surveys have indicated that graduates in mathematical sciences are now one of the most employable groups.
-Our graduates are world changers and are pushing the boundaries of mathematics research – 28% of our graduates go into further study.
+Our graduates are world changers and are pushing the boundaries of mathematics research – about 30% of our graduates go into further study.
 If you're thinking that far ahead, take a look at our currently advertised PhD studentships, to get an idea of what sort of research we do.

 Where can maths take you?